 Donors have recently made great efforts to understand power in partner countries.
 Yet they have largely ignored one of the most pervasive power relations – gender.

-Counting matters.
-As the Stiglitz-Sen-Fitoussi report puts it: What we measure affects what we do; and if our measurements are flawed, decisions may be distorted….
-[I]f metrics of performance are flawed, so too may be inferences we draw.
+The Stiglitz-Sen-Fitoussi report tells us that how we measure affects what we do; and if our measurements are flawed, decisions may be distorted.

 Guest post for The Guardian

-Through photography, theatre, dance and song, young women are finding new avenues for public expression.
-These innovative avenues for making their voices heard have great power in a context where women’s mobility and visibility is often constrained by socio-cultural norms.
+Through photography, theatre, dance and song, young Fijian women are finding new avenues for public expression and activism.

 How do relations between political and administrative leaders affect reform?